The Mechanistic Emergence of Symbol Grounding in Language Models: Behavioral Evidence

-We next test whether the grounding effects observed in CHILDES generalize to multimodal dialogue, using the Visual Dialog dataset.
-In this setting, the environmental ground is supplied either by captions or by image features (Table~\ref{tab:data}).
-For caption-grounded dialogue, the mismatch context is constructed in the same way as for CHILDES (Equation~\ref{eq:template}).
-For image-grounded dialogue, mismatch contexts are generated via Stable Diffusion 2~\citep{rombach2022high}--based image inpainting, which re-generates the region defined by the ground-truth mask corresponding to the target word’s referent.
+We next test whether the grounding effects observed in CHILDES generalize to VLMs, using the Visual Dialog dataset.
+In this setting, the environmental ground is supplied by image features (Table~\ref{tab:data}), and mismatched contexts are generated via image inpainting with Stable Diffusion 2~\citep{rombach2022high}, which regenerates the ground-truth mask region corresponding to the target referent.

 We train 12-layer Transformers with 5 random seeds.
-Similarly as Figures~\ref{fig:sps-childes-transformer}--\ref{fig:sps-childes-transformer-4layer} and Figures~\ref{fig:r2-childes-transformer}--\ref{fig:r2-childes-transformer-4layer}, when captions serve as the environmental ground, Transformers show a clear surprisal gap between match and mismatch conditions (Figure~\ref{fig:sps-visdial-cap}), with the grounding information gain increasing steadily while $R^2$ peaks early and declines (Figure~\ref{fig:r2-visdial-cap}).
-Directly using image as grounds yields the same qualitative pattern (Figures~\ref{fig:sps-visdial-img} and \ref{fig:r2-visdial-img}), although the observed effect is smaller.
-Both settings confirm that emergent grounding cannot be fully explained by co-occurrence statistics.
+Similarly as Figures~\ref{fig:sps-childes-transformer}--\ref{fig:sps-childes-transformer-4layer} and Figures~\ref{fig:r2-childes-transformer}--\ref{fig:r2-childes-transformer-4layer}, when images serve as the environmental ground, Transformers show a clear surprisal gap between match and mismatch conditions (Figure~\ref{fig:sps-visdial-img}), with the grounding information gain increasing steadily while $R^2$ peaks early and declines (Figure~\ref{fig:r2-visdial-img}), although the observed effect is slightly less pronounced.
+These results confirm that emergent grounding cannot be fully explained by co-occurrence statistics.

 Overall, our findings demonstrate that Transformers are able to exploit environmental grounds in various modalities to facilitate linguistic prediction.
 The smaller but consistent gains in the image-grounded case suggest that while grounding from visual tokens is harder, the same architectural dynamics identified in textual testbeds still apply.